- Learn key elements that go into the management of family child care.

 - Your specific expectations of parents (such as children will arrive fully dressed, etc.)

-- Plans or procedures for parent-provider meetings or conference
+- Plans or procedures for parent-provider meetings or conferences

 - Regularly scheduled special events, such as visiting the library, etc.